KennethWest/ChairNerd/ShreyTests.md

-**R6.1 BUY POSITIVE**
+**R6 POSITIVE TEST CASE AND IT WORKS**

-This this test case shows how it would work if everything is submitted properly
+This test case shows how it would work if everything is submitted properly

 `test_user = User(
      email='test_frontend@test.com',